trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/advanced_concepts.rst

 Advanced concepts
 =================

-As already mentioned in the beginning, Muelu is designed as a multigrid framework, and, even though initiated as an aggregation-based algebraic multigrid method, it can also be used for other kinds of coarsening methods.
+As already mentioned in the beginning, MueLu is designed as a multigrid framework, and, even though initiated as an aggregation-based algebraic multigrid method, it can also be used for other kinds of coarsening methods.
 In this chapter we demonstrate the combination of a semi-coarsening method with an aggregation-based coarsening on the coarser levels.
 Semi-coarsening is combined with a line-smoothing method which then changes to a point-relaxation smoothing once no further semi-coarsening is possible.
 In both cases, the semi-coarsening and the line-smoothing, the key element here is the dynamic switch from one to the another coarsening or smoothing strategy during runtime.

 Semi-coarsening
 ===============